 - You may not change employers or extend training without prior permission from the ISA.

 - Participating in CPT does not affect your eligibility for Optional Practical Training (OPT), unless you have completed 12 months of full-time CPT.

-- Students may use CPT at any time during the year after completing 2 academic semesters and prior to graduation.
+- Students may use CPT at any time during the year after completing two academic semesters and prior to graduation.

-To apply for CPT, you will need to submit these 2 documents to the Global Education Office (GEO) for processing of the CPT I-20:
+To apply for CPT, you will need to submit these two documents to the Global Education Office (GEO) for processing of the CPT I-20: